 The new study follows the publication of earlier research in 2014 where, after years of work, Prof. Soto and colleagues describe how they detected prions in urine.

 Human prion diseases – including the sporadic and variant forms of Creutzfeldt-Jakob disease (CJD and vCJD) – are infectious and invariably fatal conditions that can cause progressive degeneration or the death of nerve cells or neurons.

 The much rarer vCJD is a new disease that was first described in 1996 in the United Kingdom.
 It is thought to arise in people who either ate meat from cattle infected with bovine spongiform encephalopathy (BSE or mad cow disease), or received blood transfusions from infected donors who did not have any symptoms.

-Worldwide, more than 220 cases of vCJD have been reported, most of them in the U.K. Four cases have been reported in the United States, with infection likely to have occurred outside the U.S.
+Worldwide, more than 220 cases of vCJD have been reported, most of them in the U.K. Four cases have been reported in the United States, with

 The disease is caused by misfolded infectious proteins called prions that gradually build up and cause damage for decades before symptoms emerge.

 On average, people infected with vCJD die 2 years after emergence of symptoms.
 At first, these include hallucinations and mood disorders such as depression and anxiety, which can be attributed to other conditions.
 Later, the symptoms can progress to more severe dementia, muscle spasms, and loss of coordination.

 Prof. Soto and colleagues note that there is currently no definitive diagnostic test for vCJD that can help distinguish it from other disorders with similar symptoms, and neither is there a validated screen to detect prions in donated blood.